julianpiniel/crud_test/README.md

 Sure!

--   If you have Node and an IDE, just clone this repo and run npm install.
+-   If you have Node and an IDE(like Visual Studio Code or Sublime Text, among others), just clone this repo and run npm install.

--   To set .env you can use(
+-   Then create a .env file with the following variables, you may use these:
+    (
     PORT=3001
     JWT_KEY=mysecretkey
     MONGO_DB_URI=mongodb://localhost/crud